detmanski/Antimicrobial_Resistance/README.md

 **@Group - This section can be populated once the visualizations are finished, with answers to the questions posed above**

 ## Flask Endpoints and Instructions
+The Flask API is set up to return JSONs of filtered sections of the datasets.
+It is set up with CORS, such that it can be programmatically accessed via JavaScript code.
+In order to run the Flask API, the database must be available at the filepath specified in the "app.py" file.
+Endpoints are as follows:
+* "/api/v1.0/alldata"
+    * Returns all data in the database
+    * NOTE: This is a lot of data and may take time, time out, or otherwise result in errors
+* "/api/v1.0/countries"
+    * Returns all countries with ids, latitude, and longitude in JSON format without filters
+* "/api/v1.0/regions"
+    * Returns all regions with ids in JSON format without filters
+* "/api/v1.0/spending"
+    * Returns all spending population data in JSON format without filters
+* "/api/v1.0/amr"
+    * Returns all AMR data in JSON format without filters
+    * NOTE: This is a very large dataset and using this endpoint may result in errors
+* "/api/v1.0/countries/region"
+    * Returns a list of countries that are part of the input region
+* "/api/v1.0/amr/pathogens"
+    * Returns a list of all available pathogens, including total
+* "/api/v1.0/amr/locations"
+    * Returns a list of all AMR regions by name
+* "/api/v1.0/amr/infectious_syndromes"
+    * Returns a list of all AMR infectious syndromes
+* "/api/v1.0/amr/antibiotic_classes"
+    * Returns a list of all AMR antibiotic classes
+* "/api/v1.0/amr/pathogen/(pathogen)"
+    * Returns filtered data by pathogen, for measure=Deaths, age_group=All Ages, and counterfactual=Drug Suceptible Infection
+* "/api/v1.0/amr/location/(location)"
+    * Returns filtered data by location, for measure=Deaths, age_group=All Ages, and counterfactual=Drug Suceptible Infection
+* "/api/v1.0/amr/infectious_syndrome/(infectious syndrome)"
+    * Returns filtered data by infectious syndrome, for measure=Deaths, age_group=All Ages, and counterfactual=Drug Suceptible Infection
+* "/api/v1.0/amr/antibiotic_class/(antibiotic class)"
+    * Returns filtered data by antibiotic class, for measure=Deaths, age_group=All Ages, and counterfactual=Drug Suceptible Infection
+* "/api/v1.0/spending/year_list"
+    * Returns a list of years for which there's data on health spending and population
+* "/api/v1.0/spending/(year)"
+    * Returns spending and population data for one year - takes an input of a year, should be 4 digits, and returns data for that year - grouped by region
+    * Note: any datapoints without a defined region are omitted
+    * Note: the default year is be 2019, since this is the year all of the AMR data is from
+* "/api/v1.0/spending/start_year/end_year"
+    * Returns spending and population data for a range of years - takes an input of start and end years, should be 4 digits, and returns data for the years in between, inclusive of the ends - grouped by region; for possible graph creation and changing
+    * Note: any datapoints without a defined region are omitted